 - Addresses the novel technology and cardiac and vascular application of 3D printing

-- Each chapter features case studies and tips for applying 3D technology into clinical practice
+- Features case studies and tips for applying 3D technology into clinical practice

-- Accompanying website provides 3D examples from cardiovascular clinicians, imagers, computer science and engineering experts whose research and clinical focus is of 3D printing in cardiovascular applications
+- Includes an accompanying website that provides 3D examples from cardiovascular clinicians, imagers, computer science and engineering experts

 Cardiology researchers, cardiologists, imagers and clinicians applying 3D printing